Subaru-PFS/drp_fstar_photo/doc/catalog.md

 	* The observed PS1 $griz$ fluxes are fitted by the SED models implemented in the brutus code.
 	* The probability of being an F-type star is calculated from the posterior probability distribution of effective temperatures.

-* 3.3: used in March.
-2024 commissioning run or later (see below for details)
+* 3.3: used in runs between Mar.
+2024 - Jul.
+2025

     * Detailed quality cuts and color cuts have been applied.

+* 3.4: used in Sep.
+2025 run and later

+    * QSO candidates have been removed based on Gaia and PS1 photometry

 Flux standard stars for PFS